Addons

 Here is an example of loading an addon module, built on the examples from above:

-import ch.njol.skript.Skript;import org.skriptlang.skript.addon.SkriptAddon;public class MyAddon { public static void main(String[] args) { Skript skript = ...; SkriptAddon addon = skript.registerAddon(MyAddon.class, "MyFirstAddon"); addon.loadModules(new MyModule()); }}Using registries
+import ch.njol.skript.Skript;import org.skriptlang.skript.addon.SkriptAddon;public class MyAddon { public static void main(String[] args) { Skript skript = ...; SkriptAddon addon = skript.registerAddon(MyAddon.class, "MyFirstAddon"); addon.loadModules(new MyModule()); }}Hierarchical addon modules

 Section titled “Using registries”SkriptAddon instances provide access to Skript’s registries through multiple methods defined on the interface.